kgordu/kgordu/README.md

 <br clear="both">
 <h1 align="center">Hi 👋!
-My name is Kıvanç and I am a 42-student, a self-taught programmer, and a linguistics graduate</h1>
+My name is Kıvanç and I am a 42-student, a self-taught programmer, and a linguistics Master's student</h1>

 <h2 align="center">My tech interests are Software Engineering and Data Sience (NLP in particular)</h2>